Brad Binder

-Brad Binder (born 11 August 1995) is a South African Grand Prix motorcycle racer.
-He is most-known for winning the 2016 Moto3 World Championship.
-In November 2019 he was confirmed as Red Bull KTM Factory Racing rider in MotoGP class for the 2020 season, replacing Johann Zarco who had abandoned his factory ride earlier during that year.
+Brad Binder (born 11 August 1995) is a South African Grand Prix motorcycle racer competing for Red Bull KTM Factory Racing.
+He is the 2016 Moto3 World Champion.

 Previously, he had competed in the Moto2 class during 2019, with the Ajo KTM team, finishing the championship in second place.
 Prior to moving up into Grand Prix level, Binder contested three seasons of the Red Bull MotoGP Rookies Cup, with a best finish of fifth overall in the championship standings.

 At the 2016 Spanish motorcycle Grand Prix in Jerez, Binder became the first South African to win a motorcycle Grand Prix since Jon Ekerold won the 350 cc class at the 1981 Italian motorcycle Grand Prix.
 From 2017, Binder raced in the Moto2 class having agreed to a deal with Ajo Motorsport.

 Binder's younger brother Darryn is also a motorcycle racer, and competed alongside Binder in Moto3 in both 2015 and 2016.

-Binder became the first South African to win a MotoGP championship race at the 2020 Czech Republic motorcycle Grand Prix, also becoming the first rider to win with KTM in the premier class, as well as being the first rookie to win in MotoGP since Marc Márquez at the 2013 Motorcycle Grand Prix of the Americas.
+Binder became the first, and so far, the only South African to win a MotoGP championship race at the 2020 Czech Republic motorcycle Grand Prix, also becoming the first rider to win with KTM in the premier class, as well as being the first rookie to win in MotoGP since Marc Márquez at the 2013 Motorcycle Grand Prix of the Americas.